 This featherweight, large platform pedal begs to be ridden on your enduro bike.
 Enduro racing has forced manufacturers to make equipment that is simultaneously light and strong and the Atlas fits that mold.
 The thin profile will let you pedal instead of coast as it floats over rocks and stumps, while the concave platform and angled pins keep your feet attached from start to finish.
 If enduro courses don't cram enough technical gnar down your seattube, these pedals make a fine choice for downhill racing or ski resort use just the same.
 Bigfooted riders may also gravitate towards this pedal as the large platform provided adequate space for even our lead tester's size 12 soles.

-We're sure a lot of riders will scoff at the $180 price tag for a set of flat pedals.
+We're sure a lot of riders will cringe at the $145 price tag for a set of flat pedals.
 Well, this is mountain biking, folks.
 Nobody got into this activity because it made any kind of financial sense.
 In fact, although these were the most expensive pedals in our test, you could spend twice as much on flat pedals if you wanted to.
 You just need to decide how much you're willing to spend on quality and performance.

 The attention to detail goes as deep as the laser-etched, contour line graphics against the flashy blue coating.
 Four sealed bearings kept the pedal spinning smooth and free of play for our test.
-The concave platform and sharp pins will keep you feet glued to the pedals over rough terrain.
+The concave platform and sharp pins will keep your feet glued to the pedals over rough terrain.
 Though they're not the best choice for bike park sessions or riding that involves lots of foot mobility and stance adjustment, this pedal will suit a wide variety of riding styles and conditions.